The Best Age for Speech Therapy

 The best age for speech therapy is the age your child is at when they start to fall behind, or when you notice they’re not meeting milestones.
 It’s never too early or too late to start therapy.

-Children who aren’t speaking at all are commonly referred for speech and language assessments around 18 months of age.
+Children who aren’t speaking at all are commonly referred for speech and language evaluations around 18 months of age.
 But, it’s absolutely possible for children to start at a younger age.
 Children born with a disability often start therapy as babies.
 It’s also possible for children to start when they’re older!
 Sometimes the start of preschool or school brings light to possible concerns that no one may have noticed before.

 Related: The Importance of Early Intervention